erntTt94/Simple-REST-API-Typescript/README.md

 ##Endpoints:

---/  - Welcome message
+/  - Welcome message

---GET - /items - get all items
+GET - /items - get all items

---POST - /items - to create a new item  | can be tested via Postman
+POST - /items - to create a new item  | can be tested via Postman